 Employees Provident Fund And Socso

-Both are mandatory but were regulated under different laws.
+Both are MANDATORY but are regulated under different laws.
 EPF is governed by the Employees Provident Fund Act 1991 and Socso by the Employees’ Social Security Act 1969.
+Employees who are unsure whether their employers have made the contribution should check with EPF and Socso.

 As such any complaints regarding the above should not be made to the Department of Labour but directly to the EPF and Socso office.